How do I get author-specific news about Havok opportunities?

 If you publish my story on your website, when do I have the right to publish it again elsewhere?

 Havok retains the exclusive first electronic and audio rights to all Daily Flash stories for six months from the publication date on our website.
 After that six-month exclusivity period ends, you have full rights to your story again unless your story is selected for an anthology.
 If selected, we retain the exclusive rights to your story through a six-month period following the anthology release date.
 Other terms are delineated in our contract, which we will send to you upon acquisition of your story.

 Why do I have to write to your theme to be published with Havok?

 Here at Havok Publishing, we like themes.
 Readers of anthologies like themes.
 Themes allow writers to flex their creative muscles and come up with a story they might not have written otherwise.
 Themes allow us to collect stories that belong together while showcasing their authors’ creativity.
 Between our monthly themes and daily genres, we offer unlimited mashups.
 We’ve made our themes intentionally broad to not pigeonhole authors—just set your mind free and see where you end up.
 That’s the kind of story that excites us!

 (If you don’t like the term “theme”, think of them as writing prompts.)

 How often can I submit to Havok?

 Submit early and often, we always say!
 If you have five wildly different ideas for the same month’s subtheme, write and submit them all.
-If you decide you want to write something for each Daily Genre, go for it!
+If you decide you want to write something for each Havok daily genre (Mystery Monday, Techno Tuesday, Wacky Wednesday, Thriller Thursday, Fantasy Friday), go for it!
 All we ask is that you submit your best work and meet our Submission Guidelines.

 How can I tell when submissions are open and closed?